davidkkris/tdd-exploration/README.md

 - TDD follows a 3-step process:
   1.  **Red - Write a failing test:** Understand the user requirement well enough to write a test that you expect.
-  2.  **Green - Make the (failing) test pass:** Write only the code you need to make the previously failing test pass, while ensuring the existing test still pass.
+  2.  **Green - Make the (failing) test pass:** Write _only_ the code/just enough code you need to make the test pass.
   3.  **Refactor - Refactor the code you wrote:** Take the time to tidy up the code you wrote to make it simpler for your future self or colleagues before you ship the code.
+Refactor with confidence.

+## TDD Common Pitfalls/Mistakes

+- Another thing to remember when writing our preliminary tests (on the first step/Red phase) are to write **minimal test**.
+Developers tend to test too specific and too much.
+- The most common mistakes developers often make is testing _implementation details_ not _behavior_.
+For example:
+  - In a calculator app, if you want to calculate the square root of 9, it should not matter how the module does it, as long the end result is 3.
+  - In a simple mapping method for a new data structure, don't check the data structure itself because there's a possibility that the data structure itself will change and your test will fail.

 # References